iamsinghrajat/async-cache/README.rst

     from cache import AsyncLRU

     @AsyncLRU(maxsize=128)
-    async def func(model: "DbModel"):
+    async def func(model: "CustomDataClass"):
         ...
         # function logic
         ...

-    # async-cache will work even if function parameters are
+    # async-cache will work even if function parameters are:
+    #   1. orm objects
+    #   2. request object
-    # orm objects or request object or of any other custom type.
+    #   3. any other custom object type.